CruxConnect/crux-docs/_includes/product/response/sku.md

 : (array) Array of Price Tier objects on this SKU

 product_images
-: (array) Array of product image objects for the SKU which contain a uuid, url, width, and height of the image.
+: (array) Array of product image objects for the SKU.
+Each object contains a uuid, url, width, and height of the image.

 measurements
 : (object) The Measurements object contains sku measurements object and a package measurements object.